 Not all Hamilton residents can afford a basic, healthy diet.
 The Guide is maintained by Red Book Community Information and lists places where providers can refer clients to receive free or low-cost food.

 Every year Hamilton Public Health checks the price of healthy foods using the Nutritious Food Basket (NFB) survey.
 The results of the NFB survey are used to determine if healthy eating is affordable for Hamiltonians.
 It is not meant to be a guideline on how much to spend on food.

-The cost of the NFB is calculated based on the average lowest cost of 67 food items across seven grocery stores in Hamilton.
-The foods on the survey include items belonging to the food groupings found in Canada’s Food Guide (fruits and vegetables, whole grains and protein foods) and were chosen based on Canadian eating and purchasing patterns.
+The cost of the NFB is calculated based on the average lowest cost of 61 food items in seven grocery stores in Hamilton.
+The items on the survey are based on the food groupings in Canada’s Food Guide (vegetables and fruit, whole grains and protein foods) and reflect Canadian eating and purchasing patterns.

 The NFB does not include certain types of food and other items such as: